Getting started with reflection as a healthcare leader.

 Impact

-In another article from HBR 'How to regain the lost art of reflection' different well known leaders practices are described.
+In another article from HBR 'How to regain the lost art of reflection,', different well-known leaders’ practices are described.
 Not only how they prioritise the time and role model the practice, it also describes the impact this focus had on their companies.
-And while in the main I'm writing about self reflection, the need to stop and reflect as a team, as an organisation is imperative to remain relevant and figure out why and what you're about.
-I would say that a stop check now with all that is occuring in the world should be on your priority list as this article would argue for - it's a strategic imperative.
+And while in the main I'm writing about self-reflection, the need to stop and reflect as a team, as an organisation is imperative to remain relevant and figure out why and what you're about.
+I would say that a stop check now with all that is occurring in the world should be on your priority list as this article would argue for - it's a strategic imperative.

-Another example from How to have a good day was using to use 'DATE' as a series of prompts.
+Another example from How to Have a Good Day was using 'DATE' as a series of prompts.

 • D - Discovered - a lesson learned or something you'd do differently

-• A - Achieved - work done, challenge faced, a small step
+• A - Achieved - work done, the challenges faced, a small step

 • T - Thankful for - gratitude and acknowledging the positive in the day